junxit/us-congress-code/title-16/chapter-1/sec-410nn-2.md

 ## Notes

+### References in Text

+This subchapter, referred to in subsec. (d)(1), was in the original “this Act”, meaning Pub.
+L. 100–348, June 27, 1988, 102 Stat.
+654, known as the San Francisco Maritime National Historical Park Act of 1988, which is classified principally to this subchapter.
+For complete classification of this Act to the Code, see Short Title note set out under section 410nn of this title and Tables.

 ### Amendments

 1994—Subsec. (d)(1).
 Pub.
 L. 103–437 substituted “Natural Resources” for “Interior and Insular Affairs” after “Committee on”.